jh1993/UnderusedOptions/README.txt

 Healing Light:
 - Cleansing Light (3 SP): Healing Light will now remove all debuffs from affected allies before healing them.
+- Now considers berserked allies as friendly, due to the above.

 Heavenly Blast:
 - Spirit Bind cost reduced to 4 SP, and now inflicts a Spirit Binding debuff that raises the target as a spirit on death, which is removed at the beginning of your next turn.